axeolotl69/stalactite/content/notes/psych/key studies.md

 - contradicts loftus and palmer
 - could be that the lack of emotional response in l&p played a key role in influence of leading question **strengths:**
-**weaknesses:**
+- naturalistic (?)
+- archival evidence to confirm accuracy of memories **weaknesses:**
+- not replicable
+- not generalisable
 ## SHAROT ET AL 2007
 #cognitiveapproach #flashbulbmemory #localisationoffunction #techniquestostudythebrain
 **aim:** to determine the potential role of biological factors on flashbulb memories.